Simple online tools for developers, networking, text and conversions.

 What this guide covers

-1. Paste the domain into the input box.
+1. Paste the domain name into the input box

-3. Review the returned mail servers and priorities.
+3. Review the returned mail servers and priority values

 Best use cases